 |Current Resources||The Many Challenges of English|

-Try browsing these pages for some key English learning points and handy references in easily manageable, interlinked compartments.
+Try browsing these charts on your PC for some key English learning points and handy references in easily manageable, interlinked compartments.
 The approach to grammar is a traditional one; just as with safe driving, language acquisition and effective communication can be helped along by some basic rules of the road.

 Keeping in mind that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
 This should be of particular benefit to those of you preparing for exams.
 The color scheme has also been kept simple, with good contrast throughout to enhance legibility and facilitate printing.

-The site is not yet fully device-responsive because that would mean dumbing down the conveniently tabularized content to avoid excessively long pages on smartphones.
-For serious study, a computer or larger size tablet is therefore strongly recommended.
+The site has not been made fully device-responsive because that would mean dumbing down the conveniently tabularized content to avoid excessively long pages on smartphones.
+For serious study, a computer or larger size tablet is strongly recommended.

 Guide to writing with precision